benwilcock/spring-cloud-stream-demo/README.md

 ## Problem

-Event driven architecture often uses messaging but connecting and using messaging servers can be cumbersome.
-Furthermore, enterprises often need to use several different messaging technologies within one domain.
-Code can get so complex and so proprietary that flexibility is reduced.
+You just want to write logic for your event driven application, but the boilerplate messaging code keeps getting and it's costing your time.
+Connecting your apps to messaging servers is too cumbersome and you may even need to work with multiple messaging technologies in your work depending on the domain you're working in.

 ## Solution

-Spring Cloud Stream can abstract away the complicated setup and integration plumbing leaving you with nice clean code which anyone can maintain.
-Spring Cloud Stream unifies many disparate messaging protocols behind one, easy to use API.
-Spring Cloud Stream is designed to smooth away any subtle differences in approach or features (like partitioning for example) so that you can concentrate on building the solution rather than compensating for shortfalls or incompatibilities between messaging implementations.
+Spring Cloud Stream takes care of the complicated boilerplate setup code, leaving you with nice clean business logic which anyone can maintain.
+Spring Cloud Stream unifies many disparate messaging protocols behind one, easy to use API and it's designed to smooth away any subtle differences in approach or features (like partitioning or exchanges for example) so that you can concentrate on building a solution that "just works".

-## How to run the demo
+## About this Demo

+In this code demo you'll see how Spring Cloud Stream's handy abstractions help make your stream handling code cleaner and easier to work with.
+You'll also see how easy it is to switch between messaging technologies using Spring Cloud Stream's `bindings`.

-This demo has two modes (implemented as Maven profiles) - Kafka mode or RabbitMQ mode.
+This demo comes with two modes built-in: Kafka Mode or RabbitMQ Mode.
 Which you choose is entirely up to you.
+They're implemented as Maven profiles, so you can choose your preferred mode at compile time.

+## Getting Started

+To run the demo, follow these simple steps...

 #### Step 1: Start the messaging servers